10401.tif.jpg

 Waikīkī is a world-renowned surf zone located on the South Shore of the island of Oʻahu, Hawaiʻi.
 The proposed Waikīkī World Surfing Reserve would encompass a 2.5-mile stretch of coast from Kaimana Beach to Magic Island, containing over a dozen popular surf breaks–including Castles, Publics, Walls, Cunhas, Queens, Canoes, Sandbar, Populars, Paradise, Threes, Fours, Kaisers, Rockpiles, and Ala Moana Bowls–where a wide variety of surfers can be found enjoying the surf year-round.
 Waikīkī is also home to some of the world’s best surfers.

 Surf historians agree that, among the documented forms of surfing that existed independently in pre-contact times, the highest development of the sport was in Hawai’i, where surfing was a national pastime.
 Native Hawaiians surfed at hundreds of surf spots on all eight of the major Hawaiian Islands, but Waikīkī stood out above the rest as a hub for surfing.
-Waikīkī is often referred to as the birthplace of modern surfing, and Hawaiian surfers like Duke Kahanamoku helped spread the sport to locations around the world.
+Waikīkī is often referred to as the birthplace of surfing, and Hawaiian surfers like Duke Kahanamoku helped spread the sport to locations around the world.
 However, surfing was beyond just a sport to Native Hawaiians.
 Wave-riding and surfboard-crafting were both ceremonious and skillful arts that demonstrated the important connection between Hawaiians and their environment, which served as a foundation for their traditional land stewardship model and lifestyle.

 SIGNATURE EFFORTS